ALBA: Virtual currency

-In October 2009, ALBA leaders agreed at a summit in Bolivia to create a virtual currency.
+In October 2009, ALBA leaders agreed at a summit in Bolivia to create a virtual currency, named the SUCRE.
 "The document is approved," said Bolivian President Evo Morales, the summit host.
 President of Venezuela Hugo Chávez announced "The sucre [is] an autonomous and sovereign monetary system that will be agreed upon today so that it can be implemented in 2010."
 As of 2015, the virtual currency is being used to compensate trade between Bolivia, Cuba, Nicaragua, and especially Ecuador and Venezuela.